deadman96385/twrp_device_motorola_james/README.md

 Copyright (C) 2019 The LineageOS Project

-Device configuration for Moto E5+ (Hannah)
+Device configuration for Moto E5 Play (james)
 =========================================

-The Motorola Moto E5+ (codenamed _"hannah"_) is a low-mid range smartphone from Motorola mobility.
+The Motorola Moto E5 Play (codenamed _"james"_) is a low-mid range smartphone from Motorola mobility.

 It was announced in May 2018.
 Release date was July 2018.